jtvanlew/jtvanlew.github.io/_posts/2014-12-06-wort-chiller-pump.md

 ![wort chiller pumping](/images/post/2115697301_ff9c9a3de1.jpg)

 Of course I became curious about how effective the cooling would be with different volumes of ice water.

+# Equations
 In a really simplified sense, the hot wort and cold bath can be treated as coupled isothermal baths with one inlet/outlet of fluid.
 I'll assume also that the wort chiller I made is efficient enough to raise the temperature of the chilling water up to the wort  temperature, regardless of the flow rate or chilled temperature.
 The equations are

 $$
 \begin{equation}